Azure-Samples/azure-video-indexer-samples/API-Samples/Java/Readme.md

 The Samples contain a [`VideoIndexerClient`][VideoIndexerClient] which is a REST wrapper to perform the http calls.
 It uses an Azure ARM Token to retreive the Video Indexer Account Token which is valid for 1 hour to perform Video Indexer API Calls.
 The caller is responsible to refresh that token after it times out.
-To Upload Video, the Client uses the Upload Video URL, with the following url Parameters:
+To upload Video, the Client uses the Upload Video URL, with the following url Parameters:

 ```java readme-sample-publishEvents
         Map<String, String> map = new HashMap<>();